ahansen03/tennis_seed_performance/README.md

 | ATP  | 6631  | 0.3276 | 0.2203 |

 We run Welch’s t-test and arrive at the conclusion that the differences in average upset frequency between ATP and WTA is statistically insignificant (in both tables), so we fail to reject the hypothesis that the difference between the two is 0.

-Furthermore, we can observe from the histograms and the table that the variances between ATP and WTA are approximately equal as well.
+Furthermore, we can observe from the histograms/tables that the variances for the ATP and WTA upset frequencies are approximately equal as well.
 In all, we observe virtually identical samples for both tours.
-More interesting results follow when we start filtering by match format.
+This already helps us disprove the base claim, but there are some more interesting conclusions to be found when we break this down even further.

 #### Match Format